 If you can dedicate a crewmember or able bodied passenger to fight the fire, do so.
 (More about that below: Fight the Fire.)
 But the clock is ticking and if the fire fighting effort fails, another clock is ticking too.
 You want the airplane on the ground in fourteen minutes or less.
 Aviation history is against you if you take longer than that . . .

-• Studies have also shown that a flight crew may have as few as 15-20 minutes to get an aircraft on the ground if the crew allows a hidden fire to progress without any intervention.
-Appendix 3 [below] provides various illustrations of the time from the first indication to the crew of the presence of a hidden fire until it becomes catastrophically uncontrollable.
-These studies and other experience indicate that flight crewmembers should begin planning for an emergency landing as soon as possible after the first indication of fire.
-Delaying the aircraft's descent by only a couple of minutes might make the difference between a successful landing and evacuation and complete loss of an aircraft and its occupants.
+How Critical Are Small In-Flight Fires?
+In-flight fires left unattended, particularly those that are not readily accessible, may lead to catastrophic failure and result in the complete loss of airplanes.
+Fire tests conducted by various regulatory authorities have shown that fires allowed to spread into the aircraft’s overhead area may become uncontrollable in as few as 8 to 10 minutes.
+Studies have also shown that a flightcrew member may have as few as 15 to 20 minutes to get an aircraft on the ground if the crew allows a hidden fire to progress without any intervention.
+These studies and other experiences indicate that flightcrew members should begin planning for an emergency landing as soon as possible after the first indication of fire.
+Delaying the aircraft’s descent by only a couple of minutes might make the difference between a successful landing and evacuation and the complete loss of an aircraft and its occupants.

 Starve the Fire From the Cockpit